sifisofakude/SvgDrawable/README.md

 ## Features
 - Can parse gradients from external file when converting to SVG.
 - Save gradients to external file when converting to Android Drawable.
-- Merge duplicated path elements.
+- Merge path elements with same style attributes.
 ## Usage

 ### #CLI